bcgsc/Canadian_Biogenome_Project/README.md

 ## **Credits**

+The credit relies on tool developped by many other team, and on the Nextflow framework developped by the nextflow / Seqera labs team.

 The pipeline was originnally written by [@scorreard](https://github.com/scorreard) with the help and input from :

 - Members of the Jones lab (Canada's Michael Smith Genome Sciences Centre, Vancouver, Canada).